- Religion and Philosophy»

 It's trying to impart lessons and knowledge that no longer seem to matter to most people of today: to value our environment, to be kind to one another and to never cease in believing the wonders of magic.

-Maybe the reason why these mystical ladies all seem to disappear is because we can no longer recognize them.
+Maybe the reason why these mystical ladies all seem to disappear is because we can no longer recognize them in ourselves.
 Just a thought.